The Inside Scoop

 Starts Here

 (Yes, there will be homemade breakfast.
-And yes, there may be breakfast small talk… it runs the gamut from hilarious to heartfelt, with the occasional debate over the best BBQ in Kansas City.)
+And yes, there may be breakfast small talk… it runs the gamut from hilarious to heartfelt—with the occasional debate over the best BBQ in Kansas City.)

 Which brings us here:

 We’re real people, running a real home, hosting real guests.
 No front desk.
 No fake smiles.
-Just old-school hospitality – and as a result, a slightly different rhythm than a hotel.
-Ultimately, no matter how you got here, whether you’re a B&B lifer or just tiptoeing into this storybook stay full of charm, quirks, and character… this page is your friendly plot summary.
+Just old-school hospitality—and a slightly different rhythm than a hotel.

-So… Read on.
+So… read on.
 Laugh a little.
 Learn the ropes.

 Here’s How We’re Different